VideoNorms: Benchmarking Cultural Awareness of Video Language Models: Experiments

-\textbf{Task 1: Predicting Adherence or Violation} Given a video segment, transcript, norm category, and a specific norm, the model must predict whether the observed behavior \emph{adheres to} or \emph{violates} that norm (binary classification).
-We report, separately for US/Chinese norms, per-class F1 for Adherence (pos) and Violation (neg).
+\emph{Task 1: adherence or violation prediction}.
+Given a video segment, transcript (obtained with \texttt{whisper-large-v3} \citep{radford2022whisper}), norm category, and a specific norm, predict whether the behavior observed in the video \emph{adheres to} or \emph{violates} that norm (binary classification).